-All resulting fair value estimates for properties are included in level 3 of the fair value hierarchy levels prescribed under the accounting standards as one or more of the significant inputs required to fair value the credit union's properties is not based on observable market data.
+All resulting fair value estimates for properties are included in level 3 of the fair value hierarchy levels prescribed under the accounting standards as one or more of the significant inputs required to fair value the Credit Union's properties is not based on observable market data.

-The credit union engages external, independent and qualified valuers to determine the fair value of the credit union's properties at least every three years.
-A revaluation of freehold land and buildings at 157 East Street, Rockhampton was performed by directors as at 19th July 2021, based on an assessment of the current market value.
+The Credit Union engages external, independent and qualified valuers to determine the fair value of the Credit Union's properties at least every three years.
+A revaluation of freehold land and buildings at 157 East Street, Rockhampton was performed by directors as at 19 July 2021, based on an assessment of the current market value.
 In performing the revaluation, directors referred to an independent valuation by IPN Valuers - Rockhampton/Gladstone.
-Current market value of freehold properties as at 30th June 2021 was assessed at \$2,150,000 and it is the opinion of the directors that this current carrying value is appropriate.
+Current market value of freehold properties as at 30 June 2022 was assessed at \$2,111,505, comprising \$350,000 in relation to the value of the land and \$1,761,505 in relation to the value of the building.
+It is the opinion of the directors that this current carrying value is appropriate.